microsoft/PromptCraft-Robotics/README.md

   * [ChatGPT - Visual servoing with basketball](examples/spatial_temporal_reasoning/visual_servoing_basketball.md)

-## LLM+Robotics Simulators
+## ChatGPT + Robotics Simulator

 We provice a sample [AirSim](https://github.com/microsoft/AirSim) environment for users to test their ChatGPT prompts.
-The environment is a binary containing a simple 3D block world with a drone where users can easily send commands in natural language. [[Video Link]](https://youtu.be/iE5tZ6_ZYE8)
+The environment is a binary containing a sample inspection environment with assets such as wind turbines, electric towers, solar panels etc. The environment comes with a drone and interfaces with ChatGPT such that users can easily send commands in natural language. [[Video Link]](https://youtu.be/iE5tZ6_ZYE8)

 We welcome contributions to this repository to add more robotics simulators and environments.
 Please submit a pull request with your simulator and environment.